Solar in Regina, Saskatchewan – Asking the Questions and Choosing the right system for your needs.

 What brand of panels and inverter will I receive?
-Make sure that you receive documentation outlining what, equipment, panels and inverters you’ll receive.
+Make sure that you receive documentation outlining what panels and inverters you’ll receive.

 How long has your company been around?
-The solar industry is volatile and few companies will be older than a few years, ask the question and do your homework on the company’s history through references and past business dealings.
+The solar industry is relatively new in Saskatchewan and few companies will be older than a few years, but still ask the question and try to find out about the company’s history through references and past business dealings.

 How many systems have you installed?
-Companies who can demonstrate that they’ve installed a good number of systems in your area without customer dissatisfaction are more likely to deliver on their statements.
+Companies who can demonstrate that they’ve installed a good number of systems in your area are more likely to deliver on their statements.

 Can you provide me with references in my area?
 Any good company should be able to point to systems they’ve installed in your area and provide references.

-Do you handle all the paperwork for me?
-The company should take care of all the design, regulatory and permitting paperwork.
+Do you handle all the rebate paperwork for me?
+The installer should take care of all the paperwork.
 Its is not exactly fun work for the customer.
 It can be very time consuming and detailed work.
-There are many RULES and REGULATIONS that need to be addressed with SaskPower before a system is considered eligible to interact with the utilities grid for safety reasons.
-There should be no outrageous deposits or cash up front payments required until the utility has cleared the system for construction.

 What documentation will I receive both before and after the install?
 Make sure you receive a written quote outlining all of the major components that go into the system.

 Am I responsible for organizing connection to the grid?
-The company you choose should organize this but definitely ask the question.
+The installer should organize this but definitely ask the question.
 This can be very, very time consuming and frustrating for customers if not.

-In considering the above, you will be more aware of how solar works and the effort it takes to provide a system that will last and perform for decades.
+In considering the above, you will be more aware of how solar works and the effort it takes to provide a system that will last and perform as stated.